-- 3.1 Premises should protect products/cosmetics from contamination and deterioration by light, moisture and temperature. - 3.2 Premises should have sufficient security to prevent unauthorised access and misappropriation of the goods.
-Visitors should be accompanied. - 3.3 Premise must have a permanent address and be located at a site approved by the local authority and/or other related Acts or Regulations which must be adhered to by the licensee. - 3.4 Where premises are not directly operated by the company, a written contract should be in place.
-The contracted premises should have a separate authorisation of distribution. - 3.5 The receiving and dispatched areas should be appropriately designed.
+- 3.1 Premises should protect products/cosmetics from contamination and deterioration by light, moisture and temperature. - 3.2 Premises should have sufficient security to prevent unauthorised access and misappropriation of the products/cosmetics.
+Visitors should be accompanied. - 3.3 Premises must have a permanent address and be located at a site approved by the local authority and/or other related Acts or Regulations which must be adhered to by the licensee. - 3.4 Where premises are not directly operated by the company, a written contract should be in place. - 3.5 The receiving and dispatched areas should be appropriately designed.
 They should protect products/cosmetics from weather.
-The receiving areas should be designed and equipped to allow cleaning of the containers of incoming products/cosmetics, if necessary, before storage. - 3.6 There should be adequate storage areas to allow orderly and segregated storage of various categories of products/cosmetics: those in quarantine and released, rejected, returned or recalled.
+The receiving areas should be designed and equipped to allow cleaning of the containers of incoming products/cosmetics, if necessary, before storage. - There should be adequate storage areas to allow orderly and segregated storage of various categories of products/cosmetics: those in quarantine and released, rejected, returned or recalled.
 These designated storage areas should be clearly marked and the access to the quarantine, rejected, returned or recalled area should be restricted to authorise personnel.
-Any system (e.g. Computerised and bar coding system) replacing the physical separation should be given equivalent assurance segregation and restriction in accessibility. - 3.7 The requirements under the regulations governing the storage of scheduled poisons, dangerous drugs and psychotropic substances must be taken into consideration. - 3.8 Rest, wash and refreshment rooms for personnel should be adequately separated from the storage area.
-The presence of food, drink, smoking materials should be prohibited in the storage areas.
+Any system (e.g. computerised and bar coding system) replacing the physical separation should give equivalent assurance in segregation and restriction in accessibility. - 3.7 The requirements under the regulations governing the storage of scheduled poisons, dangerous drugs and psychotropic substances must be taken into consideration. - Rest, wash and refreshment rooms for personnel should be adequately separated from the storage area.
+The presence of food, drink, smoking materials or medicinal products for personal use should be prohibited in the storage areas.